hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Module6/Assignment3/Assignment 3_Module6_Azure Administrator Course for AZ-103 AZ-104.md

 2. **I Attach the NIC to the VM**:

     - Once the VM is stopped, I navigate to the VM's settings and select "Networking" - "Network settings".
-      %%
-      Dont add to this picture it is shared on another note
-      %%

       <br>![[Pasted image 20231208115551.png]]
     - I click "Attach network interface" and select the NIC I just created.
       <br>![[Pasted image 20231208123149.png]]